Checking and Requesting Permissions

 });

-Similarly, it is possible to check several permissions using the CheckPermissionsmethod.
-It takes 4 arguments as input:
+Similarly, you can check multiple permissions using the method CheckPermissions.
+It takes 4 arguments:

-The list of permissions a user has may be changed.
-To keep track of that, it is possible to subscribe to the UserChanged event.
+The list of permissions that the user has may change.
+To track this, you can subscribe to the event UserChanged.

-Option 2: Hiding the button for all users who don’t have the permission to click it.
+Option 2: Hiding the button for all users who do not have permission to press it.

 (Guid buttonId, IDisposable buttonRegistration)? subscription = null;

-// Subscribing to a change event for the current user
+// Subscribing to the current user change event

 PluginContext.Notifications.CurrentUserChanged.Where(user => user != null).DistinctUntilChanged().Subscribe(user =>